lexi-lambda/eff/notes/semantics-zoo.md

 The results in this case are much more interesting, as there is significantly more disagreement!
 Let’s go over the different libraries one by one:

-  * In the case of `list-t`, I think its `MonadError` instance is unfortunately just plain broken, as it makes no attempt to install the `catch` handler on branch of execution other than the first.
+  * In the case of `list-t`, I think its `MonadError` instance is unfortunately just plain broken, as it makes no attempt to install the `catch` handler on any branch of execution other than the first.
 For that reason, I think its behavior can be mostly disregarded.

   * `pipes` does somewhat better, getting at least the “`action1`, `NonDet` inner” case right, but the behavior when the `Error` handler is innermost is frankly mystifying to me.
 I haven’t investigated what exactly causes that.